Human Centric General Physical Intelligence for Agile Manufacturing Automation

 \subsubsection{Real-Time Constraints, Interpretability and Safety}

 When scaled to billions of parameters, VLA models often fail to meet strict real-time demands of industrial control loops that frequently operate at high frequencies.
 Furthermore, their "black box" nature lacks interpretability that is required for rigorous failure analysis, safety validation and regulatory certification.
 This opacity is significant barrier to adoption in high-stakes manufacturing environments where system predictability is preeminent.
-Therefore, we recommend; \begin{itemize} \item Pursue aggressive model compression, distillation and quantization to create lightweight versions of GPI systems that can be deployed on cost-effective edge devices \cite{b128}.
-Utilizing real-time operating systems (RT-PREEMPT patches) is essential to guarantee microsecond determinism required for safe physical interaction. \item Incorporate XAI techniques specifically tailored to physically interactive systems.
-The goal is to create auditable models that link their actions directly to specific perceptual and haptic triggers to provide transparency to satisfy safety standards and regulatory certifications \cite{b129}. \end{itemize}
+Therefore, we recommend; \begin{itemize} \item Pursue aggressive model compression, distillation and quantization to create lightweight versions of GPI systems that can be deployed on cost-effective edge devices \cite{polino2018model}.
+Utilizing real-time operating systems (RT-PREEMPT patches) is essential to guarantee microsecond determinism required for safe physical interaction. \item Incorporate Explainable AI (XAI) techniques specifically tailored to physically interactive systems.
+Instead of generic approaches, this involves implementing concrete methods such as attention visualization to identify which specific visual or haptic cues the model can use to make critical decisions on executing force-threshold command.
+This is invaluable for post-hoc failure analysis.
+Furthermore, integrating methods like conformal prediction layers can provide statistically rigorous confidence bounds for action predictions by enabling system to anticipate failures and proactively request human assistance when uncertainty exceeds safety threshold.
+The goal is to create auditable models that link their actions directly to specific perceptual and haptic triggers to provide transparency to satisfy safety standards and regulatory certifications \cite{gorriz2023computational}. \end{itemize}